Georgia College President delivers 2014 State of the University Address

-Georgia College President delivers 2013 State of the University AddressGeorgia College President Dr. Steve Dorman gave his first State of the University address to nearly 900 students, faculty and staff on Jan.
-11 in Russell Auditorium.
+Georgia College President Dr. Steve Dorman gave his second State of the University address to students, faculty and staff Feb.
+7, 2014, in Russell Auditorium.

 Dr. Dorman discussed accomplishments over the last year and highlighted goals for the future to heighten Georgia College’s national reputation.

 Achieve excellence in student success, faculty success and institutional success: Dr. Dorman believes our continued progress as an institution will be linked to our efforts to achieve excellence in three areas: Student Success, Institutional and Program Success and Faculty Success.
 Many efforts are coming together to enhance the educational experience of our students and to increase our four-year graduation rate.